warp-ds/warp-portal-poc/docs/get-started/designers/warp-in-figma/index.md

 ![Figma dropdown highlighting the option "libraries"](/images/get-started/figma-dropdown-libraries.jpg)
 :::

-#### Enable the libraries
+#### Enabled libraries
-Search and enable the following libraries:
+We've automatically added the following libraries whenever you create a new file within the Nordic Marketplaces organisation:

-* Warp - Components 2.0 (automatically added)
+* Warp - Components
-* Warp - Icons (automatically added)
+* Warp - Icons
-* FINN - Design tokens (optional library for typography styles)
-* Tori - Design tokens (optional library for typography styles)
-* DBA - Design tokens (optional library for typography styles)

 ### Removing other libraries

-#### Non WARP libraries
-You might want to consider disabling other libraries to not accidentally pick any non WARP components.
-All WARP libraries are marked with the "Warp"-prefix
+You might want to consider disabling other libraries to not accidentally pick any non-WARP components.
+All WARP libraries are marked with the "Warp"-prefix.